lums658/sieve_exec_comparison/README.md

 ![Primes in First 100000000 Numbers](img/bar_plot__100000000_.png)

-Shown from left to right are execution times for sieve implementations using concurrencpp, TBB, direct function calls, std::async, and P2300 std::execution.
+Shown from left to right are execution times for sieve implementations using concurrencpp, libunifex, TBB, direct function calls, and std::async.
 These results were obtained with a block size of 100k numbers.
 Each bar shows mean and standard deviation over a total of 16 runs for each implementation.

 ### Primes less than 1'000'000'000

 ![Primes in First 1000000000 Numbers](img/bar_plot__1000000000_.png)

-Shown from left to right are execution times for sieve implementations using concurrencpp, TBB, direct function calls, std::async, and P2300 std::execution.
+Shown from left to right are execution times for sieve implementations using concurrencpp, libunifex, TBB, direct function calls, and std::async.
 These results were obtained with a block size of 100k numbers.
 Each bar shows mean and standard deviation over a total of 16 runs for each implementation.